iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex Part I.md

 This is the fundamental proximal gradient lemma in Amir Beck's writings.
 This bound is tighter.
 This can also be used for deriving the convergence of the gradient descent method.
+For more information on this lemma, visits: [V-FISTA](V-FISTA.md), [Proximal Gradient, Forward Backwards Envelope](Proximal%20Gradient,%20Forward%20Backwards%20Envelope.md), [Proximal Gradient Convergence Rate](Proximal%20Gradient%20Convergence%20Rate.md), and [A Better Proof for FISTA Convergence](A%20Better%20Proof%20for%20FISTA%20Convergence.md).

 ---
 ### **The PPM with Strongly Convex Objective**